 Originally coined by MOJO Ad, "YAYA" refers to 18- to 24-yearolds, or the youth and young adult market.
 These consumers are at a pivotal life stage in which they are figuring out who they are and what they like.

-At 31 million strong in the United States and earning an aggregate income of \$463 billion, these consumers are choosing whether to stick with the brands they know or try new ones.
+At 31 million strong in the United States and earning an aggregate income of \$463 billion. these consumers are choosing whether to stick with the brands they know or try new ones.
 If marketers fail to reach them, they might never catch up.

-WHAT IS THE STATE OF THE YA/A?
+WHAT IS THE STATE OF THE YA/A? uhiet is the

-The State of the YAYA is an annual report that provides marketers with an in-depth look at the trends and activities of the 18- to 24-year-old market.
-Created by MOJO Ad staff, the report presents exclusive data on the YAYA market to help marketers connect with them on a deeper level.
-The report, based on a national quantitative survey of over 700 18- to 24-year-olds, not only highlights who they are as consumers, but individuals as well, by providing a deeper look at attitudes and behaviors toward their work, money and careers.
-WHAT IS MOJO AD?
-WHAT IS A YAYA?
-7
+The State of the YAYA is a annual report that provid marketers with an in-dept at the trends and activitie the 18- to 24-year-old man Created by MOJO Ad staff report presents exclusive on the YAYA market to he marketers connect with t a deeper level.
+The report on a national quantitative of over 700 18- to 24-year not only highlights who t as consumers, but individ well, by providing a deepe at attitudes and behaviors their work, money and car